MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ## Prerequisites

-- **Understand Defender for Servers**.
-Before you start, we recommend reading the [Defender for Servers planning guide](plan-defender-for-server.md), making sure you understand the [Defender for Servers plans](defender-for-servers-overview.md), and reviewing Defender for Servers pricing on the [the Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/).
+- **Plan the deployment**.
+Before you start, we recommend reading the [Defender for Servers planning guide](plan-defender-for-server.md).
+- **Review plans**.
+Make sure you understand the available [plans](defender-for-servers-overview.md), and [different ways to deploy](defender-for-servers-overview.md#enabling-plans).
+- **Review pricing**.
+Check Defender for Servers pricing on the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/).
 - **Azure subscription**.
 You need a Microsoft Azure subscription.
-You can [sign up for a free one](https://azure.microsoft.com/pricing/free-trial/) if you don't have one
-- Defender for Cloud should [be connected to your Azure subscription](connect-azure-subscription.md).
+You can [sign up for a free one](https://azure.microsoft.com/pricing/free-trial/) if needed.
+Defender for Cloud should [be connected to an Azure subscription](connect-azure-subscription.md).
 - **Multicloud machines**.
 To protect multicloud (AWS/GCP machines) or on-premises machines, you must:
-    - Connect [AWS accounts](quickstart-onboard-aws.md) to Defender for Cloud.
+    - [Connect AWS accounts](quickstart-onboard-aws.md) to Defender for Cloud.
-    - Connect [GCP projects](quickstart-onboard-gcp.md) to Defender for Cloud.
+    - [Connect GCP projects](quickstart-onboard-gcp.md) to Defender for Cloud.
-    - Onboard [on-premises machines](onboard-machines-with-defender-for-endpoint.md) as Azure Arc VMs to Defender for Cloud.
+    - [Onboard on-premises machines](onboard-machines-with-defender-for-endpoint.md) as Azure Arc VMs to Defender for Cloud.
-- **Review support**.
+- **Review support requirements**.
 Check [Defender for Servers requirements and support](support-matrix-defender-for-servers.md) information.
-- **Deployment scope**
-    - Plan 1 can be enabled at the Azure subscription level, or at the resource level for Azure VMs, on-premises machines that are onboarded as Azure Arc VMs, and Azure VM Scale Sets Flex.
-    - Plan 2 can be enabled at the subscription level only.
-You can however, disable protection for specific machines.
 - **Using a custom Log Analytics workspace**
-    - When you enable Defender for Cloud on a subscription for the first time, a default Log Analytics workspace is set up in the subscription.
+    - When you enabled Defender for Cloud on a subscription for the first time, a default Log Analytics workspace is set up in the subscription.
 When you enable Defender for Servers Plan 2 for a subscription, it's enabled on this default workspace.
 The workspace isn't relevant for Plan 1.
-    - If you're using a custom workspace for Defender for Cloud, you must specifically enable Plan 2 on that workspace.
+    - If you used a custom workspace for Defender for Cloud, you must specifically enable Plan 2 on that workspace.
 All machines connected to the workspace then have Plan 2 enabled, regardless of the settings on their connected subscription.
     - [Learn more](plan-defender-for-servers-data-workspace.md) about workspace planning in Defender for Servers.

 ## Enable on Azure, AWS, or GCP